Honor Code

 4.3.4 The Respondent can choose not to appear in person but to submit a written statement.

-4.3.5 If a Respondent, who has received notice as set forth in the Honor Code, does not attend the Honor Code Review and does not submit a written statement, the information in support of the charges shall be presented and considered even if the Respondent is not present.
+4.3.5 If a Respondent, who has received notice as set forth in the Honor Code, does not attend the Honor Council Review and does not submit a written statement, the information in support of the charges shall be presented and considered even if the Respondent is not present.

-4.6 The sequence of an Honor Board Review is necessarily controlled by the nature of the incident to be investigated and the character of the information to be examined.
+4.6 The sequence of an Honor Code Review is necessarily controlled by the nature of the incident to be investigated and the character of the information to be examined.
 It thus lies within the judgment of the HCC to fashion the most reasonable approach.

 4.6.2 Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Honor Code proceedings.